The Smokey Soft Winter

 The Toasted Soft Winter is a Winter that, unlike other Winters, has a muted quality to it.

-The palette of colors are a mix of 'traditional' winter colors like black, true red, and emerald, but they are worn in a way that creates lower contrast than most Winters.
+The palette of colors is a mix of 'traditional' winter colors like black, true red, and emerald, but they are worn in a way that creates lower contrast than most Winters.

 In addition to the traditional winter colors, this season has deep, rich colors like black cherry and toned raspberry.
 They have little to no warmth in their coloring.

-Wearing colors that are too pale will not be strong enough for your coloring and will wash you out.
+Wearing colors that are too pale will not be strong enough for the Smokey Soft Winter's coloring.